-All of these benefits do cost something, though.
-You'll be charged the same sort of expenses and fees as you did with your present mortgage loan.
-Included in your costs will probably be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.
+All these benefits do cost something, though.
+With your refinance, you are paying for basically the same things you paid for when you obtained your current mortgage.
+Included in your costs will typically be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.

-Paying points can result in a better interest rate.
-Your savings over the life of the mortgage might be significant if you've paid up front about 3% of the new loan total.
-You might be told that these points can be tax deductible, but as tax regulations can be difficult to keep up with, please speak with a tax professional before depending on this.
+You might consider paying points to reduce your interest rate.
+The money you will save on the life of the mortgage may be substantial if you've paid up front about 3% of the new loan balance.
+You may have heard that the points may be tax deductible, but as tax regulations can be difficult to keep up with, please speak with your tax professional before depending on this.

-Another thing about taxes is that once your interest rate is lowered, naturally you'll also be reducing the paid interest amount that you can deduct from your taxes.
-This is one more expense that some borrowers take into account.
+Speaking of taxes, once your interest rate is reduced, naturally you'll also be reducing the interest amount that you'll be able to deduct on your taxes.
+This is one more expense that borrowers take into account.
 Call us at (800) 974-0509 to help you do the math.

-In the end, for most borrowers the amount of initial costs to refinance are paid back very quickly in savings each month.
-We can help you explore what your options are, considering the effect a refinance might have on your taxes, if you are likely to sell your home in the next couple of years, and your money on hand.
-Call us at (800) 974-0509 to get started.
+In the end, for most people the amount of initial costs to refinance are made up soon in monthly savings.
+We will work with you to figure out what mortgage loan program is best for you, looking at your cash on hand, the likelihood of selling your home in the next few years, and how refinancing can effect your taxes.
+Call us at (800) 974-0509 to get you started.

 Curious about refinancing your home?
 Give us a call: (800) 974-0509.